markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/processing.md

 ## Natural language processing

-Programmatical approach to solve the riddles requires huge Greek text corpora.
+Programmatical approach to solve the riddles requires a huge Greek text corpora.
 Bigger it is, the better.
 I will download and preprocess available open source Greek corpora, which is a quite daunting task for many reasons.
 Programming language of my choice is Python<!-- cite author="python.org" title="Python" date="" location="" type="website" href="http://python.org" --> for it has plenty of good and stable open source